MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-view-use-files.md

     For more detailed information about the permissions and the usage rights that each contains, see [Rights included in permissions levels](../deploy-use/configure-usage-rights.md#rights-included-in-permissions-levels).

 4. To edit the file, click **Save As**, which lets you save the file without protection to its original file name extension.
 You can then edit the file by using the application that's associated with that file type.

+    Note for PDF files: If you later right-click this file from File Explorer and try to protect it again, you will not be able to do so.
+This known issue is addressed in the current preview version of the Azure Information client.
+For the preview client, choosing **Save As** removes the label in addition to the protection.
+When you then right-click the file, you can reapply the label, which in turn reapplies protection.

 5. If you have additional protected files to open, you can browse directly to them from the viewer, by using the **Open** option.
 Your selected file replaces the original file in the viewer.